ArchesClimate: Probabilistic Decadal Ensemble Generation With Flow Matching

+The effect of external forcing is as dominant as the effect of internal variability at the decadal timescale \citep{meehlRelativeIncreaseRecord2009}.
+A representation of the effect of external forcing is needed to emulate the decadal hindcasts.
 To incorporate forcings in ArchesClimate, we adopt conditional layer normalization following \citep{chenAdaSpeechAdaptiveText2021}.
-In this approach, each scalar forcing value is first passed through an embedding layer, which produces parameters that rescale and shift the outputs of a standard layer normalization.
-The forcings are \textit{CO2}, \textit{CH4}, \textit{CFC11eq}, \textit{N2O} and \textit{SSI} as described in \autoref{table:vars}.
+In this approach, each scalar forcing value is first passed through an embedding layer, which produces parameters that modulate the outputs of a standard layer normalization.
+The forcings are the standardized timeseries of \textit{CO2}, \textit{CH4}, \textit{CFC11eq}, \textit{N2O} and \textit{SSI} as described in \cref{table:vars}.
 We apply conditional layer normalization in all transformer blocks of ArchesClimate, enabling the model to integrate conditioning signals at both global and local levels.
-By introducing greenhouse gas forcings through this mechanism, the model can learn flexible relationships that adapt dynamically to different forcing scenarios.